 Faculty will be transparent with other faculty regarding their advisory role of a student, because of the significant time invested in mentoring students.
-Faculty concerned about a student not advised by them will bring any concerns about advising, funding, or course performance to the attention of the GPD together with the advisor in a private meeting.
+Faculty concerned about a student not advised by them will bring any concerns about advising, funding or course performance to the attention of the GPD together with the advisor in a private meeting.

-We value and appreciate diversity and recognize its importance to providing new perspectives on research which is vital to maintaining a high-quality research program.
+We value and appreciate diversity and recognize its importance to providing new perspectives on research which is vital to maintaining a high quality research program.

 We encourage the practice of collaborating with the advisor to generate individual development plans (IDPs) that take into account the strengths and challenges of the student as well as the students' career goals.
-For templates, see myIDP (Biological & Physical Science fields) and <a href="myImplements-linearing-li
+For templates, see myIDP (Biological & Physical Science fields) and ImaginePhD (Humanities & Social Science fields) as appropriate to your career path.

-6.4 Minimum Academic Standards
+7.4.
+Minimum Academic Standards

-6.4.1 Grades
+7.4.1.
+Grades